brimdata/zed/README.md

 Detailed documentation for the entire Zed system and language is available on the [Zed docs site](https://zed.brimdata.io/docs).

-### Brim
+### Zui

-The [Brim app](https://github.com/brimdata/brim) is an electron-based desktop app to explore, query, and shape data in your Zed lake.
+The [Zui app](https://github.com/brimdata/zui) is an Electron-based desktop app to explore, query, and shape data in your Zed lake.

-We originally developed Brim for security-oriented use cases (having tight integration with [Zeek](https://zeek.org/), [Suricata](https://suricata.io/), and [Wireshark](https://www.wireshark.org/)), but we are actively extending Brim with UX for handling generic data sets to support data science, data engineering, and ETL use cases.
+We originally developed Zui for security-oriented use cases (having tight integration with [Zeek](https://zeek.org/), [Suricata](https://suricata.io/), and [Wireshark](https://www.wireshark.org/)), but we are actively extending Zui with UX for handling generic data sets to support data science, data engineering, and ETL use cases.

 ## Contributing